 Only the persons whose surnames were known at the time of list creation have been included.
 In cases where the death of religious persons is quoted in the sources without giving particulars the individual has been excluded.

 On the other hand in many cases only names are known – no other information is available at this stage.

-In general the list has been compiled based only on sources available in the net.
-Those sources are quoted where necessary.
+In general the list has been compiled based mainly on sources available in the net, although not exclusively.
+Relevant sources are quoted where necessary.

 The project is an on–going research effort and will be updated if and when new facts are discovered.